SMSF Bare Trusts: A Complete Guide

 Common Mistakes to Avoid

-- Naming the SMSF trustee as purchaser on the property contract instead of the bare trustee.
+- Naming the SMSF trustee as purchaser on the property contract instead of the bare trustee

-- Setting up the bare trust deed after signing the property contract, which can cause stamp duty issues.
+- Setting up the bare trust deed after signing the property contract, which can cause stamp duty issues

-- Using the same entity as both SMSF trustee and bare trustee.
+- Using the same entity as both SMSF trustee and bare trustee

-- Not aligning the trust deed terms with the LRBA and property contract.
+- Not aligning the trust deed terms with the LRBA and property contract

-- Failing to update the SMSF trust deed before starting the process.
+- Failing to update the SMSF trust deed before starting the process

 State-Based Stamp Duty Considerations

 Stamp duty rules differ across states and territories.
 In some states, the transfer of legal title from the bare trustee to the SMSF after the loan is repaid is exempt from duty if certain conditions are met.
 In others, strict timing and documentation requirements apply.
-Failure to comply can result in double duty.

 Tax and Compliance Implications